plinder-org/plinder/docs/dataset.md

 ### Protein alignments

 The release includes mapped Foldseek and MMseqs chain-level alignments grouped by query PDB code.
-These alignments provide the chain and residue mappings used to calculate protein sequence and structure scores, ligand-pocket and protein-ligand interaction scores, and protein-interface scores.
+Query and target coverage are retained alongside the chain and residue mappings used to calculate protein sequence and structure scores, ligand-pocket and protein-ligand interaction scores, and protein-interface scores.